QuantEcon/lecture-source-py/source/rst/about_lectures.rst

 In terms of the differences,

-* Python is a general purpose language featuring a massive user community in the sciences and an outstanding scientific ecosystem.
+* Python is a general-purpose language featuring a massive user community in the sciences and an outstanding scientific ecosystem.

-* Julia is more recent language with many exciting features.
+* Julia is a more recent language with many exciting features.

-Both are modern, open source, high productivity languages with all the key features needed for high performance computing.
+Both are modern, open-source, high productivity languages with all the key features needed for high-performance computing.

 Julia has the advantage that third party libraries are often written entirely in Julia itself.